Tariq-Mehmood-Malik/Tariq-Mehmood-Malik/README.md

 👋 Hi!
-I'm `Tariq Mehmood`, a **DevOps & Open-Source Learner** passionate about automating processes, enhancing system reliability, and learning about the world of cloud computing.
+I'm `Tariq Mehmood`, a **Open-Source Learner** passionate about automating processes, enhancing system reliability, and learning about the world of cloud computing.

 🔭 **Currently learning**:
-- Exploring **Jenkins** for CI/CD and **Kubernetes** for container orchestration
-- Getting hands-on experience with **AWS** cloud services
+- Docker and Proxmox

 🌱 **Learning & Improving**:
 - Gaining knowledge in **Infrastructure as Code** (IaC) with **Terraform** and **Ansible**